Problem-Solving Interview Questions — PDF Download:

 Problem-solving interview questions help determine how a candidate approaches problems in their professional and personal lives.
 Problems — however small — are bound to occur in the workplace, and hiring managers want to be sure that candidates are equipped to address them successfully.

 What are some examples of problem-solving interview questions?

-- How do you decide when a different approach is needed to solve a problem?
+- How do you decide when a different problem-solving approach is needed?

-- Can you describe your biggest work-related problem and the steps you took to resolve it?
+- What was your biggest work-related problem, and how did you resolve it?